 “S-s-s… sh… she’s go… g-g-g… gone!” she finally chokes out.
 I don’t even know what that means.

 Has Mini-Morton left Seattle?

 Is she hurting about it or so happy that she’s crying hysterical tears?

 Does she not care at all and is just informing me through her tears that Mini-Morton has left the building?

 I don’t try to figure it out.
 There’s nothing I’m going to get from her until she’s ready to tell me and right now, she just needs to cry.
 I take the remote from the coffee table and turn on the fireplace.
 With a second remote, I’m able to find a soothing saxophone player to calm Butterfly’s nerves.
 We’ll just sit here for as long as it takes for her to get all of this out.

 It took a long time… a very long time… three hours in fact.
 It’s after 10:00 when her hiccups finally turn into the occasional shuddering breath.
 She’s calmer now and I would think she was asleep, but I know her body.
 She’s wide awake.
 Well, maybe not wide awake after all that crying, but awake.
 I stroke her hair for a few more moments before she begins talking.

 “I’ve had patients—parents of missing children or loved ones of missing family members.
 They’ve told me stories about how they have printed flyers and gone on television, conducted mass searches.
 They do this for years with no answers.
 The pain never dies, but neither does the hope.
 After a while, they come to a state of sad acceptance.
-Something in them tells then that they will never see their loved one again.
+Something in them tells them that they will never see their loved one again.
 They move on with their lives and the pain becomes less noticeable, more bearable.
-They don’t think about it everyday, but a painful truth remains, a stabbing reminder or a deep painful ache… if they were alive they would have contacted me by now.
+They don’t think about it every day, but a painful truth remains, a stabbing reminder or a deep painful ache… if they were alive, they would have contacted me by now.

 “Why didn’t she just leave you in Montesano with Ray?”
 I ask her, horrified.